SayYoungMan/ccna/Note.md

 ### 1.1.f.
 Endpoints

-- `Endpoints` are the two ends of a connection for transmitting data.
-One end is the receiver and the other is the sender.
+- `Endpoints` are basically just something that connects to the network through a wired or wireless connection.
+- Common endpoints include:
+  - Desktops/Laptops
+  - Mobile phones
+  - Access points
+  - IP phones
+  - Internet of Things

 ### 1.1.g.
 Servers